All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Availability Advantage

 Wegovy has experienced significant supply shortages since its launch.
 Ozempic, with its larger production volume for the diabetes market, has generally been more consistently available.
-For a postpartum mom ready to start treatment, waiting months for Wegovy to come back in stock is not appealing when Ozempic offers the same active ingredient. $900-$1,000/mo (brand)
+For a postpartum mom ready to start treatment, waiting months for Wegovy to come back in stock isn't appealing when Ozempic offers compounded formulations of the active ingredient. $900-$1,000/mo (brand)

 Insurance Pathways